 SMHA Ohio is under construction.
 We are working very hard to give you the best experience.

-Looking for information on some of the Springfield Metropolitan Housing Authority’s (SMHA) programs?
+Are you looking for information on some of the Springfield Metropolitan Housing Authority’s (SMHA) programs?
 Check the following resources for details.

 SMHA provides subsidized housing to qualifying individuals and families at (but not limited to) the following sites:

 - Grayhill (220 Montgomery Avenue)

 - Hugh Taylor (1707 East High Street)

 - Robert C. Henry Homes (4726 Security Drive)

 - Sherman Courts/Murray St. (526 Murray St.)